avoutic/web-framework/MIGRATE.md

 As a result:

 * CacheInterface is now called Cache
-* If you instantiated RedisCache yourself, the constructor has changed.
+* Database constructor has changed
+* Image, constructor has changes and does not automatically analyze when constructed.
-* If you instantiated Database yourself, the constructor has changed.
+* RedisCache constructor has changed.
-* WF->throw_exception_on_error() is removed.
-Exception always thrown from AssertService
-* If you used WFSecurity directly, it has been split into CsrfService, ConfigService and ProtectService
 * SenderCore has been deprecated.
 Use mail_service instead.
 * Config option: sender_core.handler_class has been removed.
 * StripeFactory constructor has changed
 * StoredValues constructor has changed
 * UserStoredValues constructor has changed
 * Webhook interface has changed
+* WF->throw_exception_on_error() is removed.
+Exception always thrown from AssertService
+* WFSecurity has been split into CsrfService, ConfigService and ProtectService

 # v5 release